apalhinha/workout/content/exercises/auto/f/floor-l-sit-back-and-forth.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Floor L-Sit Back and Forth"
 url: "/exercises/floor-l-sit-back-and-forth-workout-exercise"
 eid: "f-lsit-bf"
 exercise: "Floor L-Sit Back and Forth"
-description: "See the Floor L-Sit Back and Forth exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Floor L-Sit Back and Forth exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["Sitting in an L-Sit position and balancing your body activates core and hamstrings."]
 steps: ["Sit on the floor, legs straight and feet together.", "Straighten your back.", "Perform small balance moves with your upper body, moving forward and backward."]
 benefits: ["Improve posture.", "Prepares hamstrings and back for the L-Sit."]